-- Evidence Required to Support Indications for Listed Medicines (excluding sunscreens and disinfectants) - draft (Microsoft Word,3.24Mb)
+- Evidence Required to Support Indications for Listed Medicines (excluding sunscreens and disinfectants) - draft (docx,3.24Mb)

 As advised on commencement of the consultation period, submissions lodged in response to the consultation document will be placed on the TGA's website, unless marked confidential.
 The public submissions received for this consultation have now been published.